yunbinmo/tp/docs/UserGuide.md

 Deletes the specified insurance from Mr. Agent.

-Note that if an insurance is deleted, the records related to this insurance will not be deleted.
+Note that if an insurance is deleted, the records related to this insurance will be deleted.

 Format: `delete -i INDEX`